Anders-Holst/xled_plus/README.md

 comments on the samples and gives some hints on how the effects can be modified.

-6. You can also try the interactive, 3D, color picker:
+6. You can also try the interactive GUI for creating dynamic color effects, based on the 3D color picker:

-You need first to download the "colorsphere" package
+You need first to download the latest version of the "colorsphere" package:
 ```
-pip install colorsphere
+pip install -U colorsphere
 ```
 Then you can start it with
 ```
-python -m xled_plus.xled_colorpicker
+python -m xled_plus.xled_colorcontrol
 ```
-which should bring up a window on your computer with a spherical color body.
-Hovering with the mouse over it will display the color on the lights.
-Grab and drag the surface to rotate the sphere.
-Click on it to upload the color to your lights.
+which should bring up a window on your computer with a spherical color body in the middle, where you can select your own color scheme, and then use it in one of several included effect types, and upload it to your leds.